kramse/docs.kramse.org/_pages/index.md

 * Digital Gardens by Matthias @CSSence on the site [https://cssence.com/](https://cssence.com/2024/digital-gardens/)
 * This digital garden template is free, open-source, and [available on GitHub here](https://github.com/maximevaillancourt/digital-garden-jekyll-template).

-I will try to remember to mark articles with the current level, as described in the post [A Brief History & Ethos of the Digital Garden](https://maggieappleton.com/garden-history):
+I will try to remember to mark articles with the current matureness level, as described in the post [A Brief History & Ethos of the Digital Garden](https://maggieappleton.com/garden-history):
 > ## 3.
 Imperfection & Learning in Public
 ...